peripheryapp/periphery/README.md

 myClass2.someMethod()
 ```

 Here we can see that despite both implementations of `someMethod` are called, at no point does an object take on the type of `MyProtocol`.
 Therefore the protocol itself is redundant, and there's no benefit from `MyClass1` or `MyClass2` conforming to it.
-We can remove `MyProtocol` and just keep `someMethod` in each class.
+We can remove `MyProtocol` along with each redundant conformance, and just keep `someMethod` in each class.

 Just like a normal method or property of a object, individual properties and methods declared by your protocol can also be identified as unused.